cmmid/cmmid.github.io/topics/covid19/current-patterns-transmission/_posts/2020-03-20-ICU-projections.md

 ---

 #add the title of your project
-title: "Nowcasting the COVID-19 ICU demand in England"
+title: "Nowcasting critical care bed requirements for COVID-19 patients in England"

 description: We estimate critical care bed demand for COVID-19 cases in England for the next two weeks.
 Results suggest that current capacity might be challenged by as soon as the end of this month.